skurpi/milkyway/README.md

 A simple tool for keeping track of how often you have fed your baby.
 This is specifically designed for parents with infants.

+This code is written using a basic React Native application with Expo.
+More info: https://github.com/facebook/react-native.

 ## TODO

 - Wire up a database